-The Reverend James Barney Hawkins IV, Ph.D. is Vice President for Institutional Advancement and the Arthur Carl Lichtenberger Professor in Pastoral Theology and Continuing Education.
+The Rev. James Barney Hawkins IV, Ph.D. is the co-director of the Bicentennial Campaign and the Arthur Carl Lichtenberger Professor in Pastoral Theology and Continuing Education.
 From 2008-2013, he was Associate Dean for the Center for Anglican Communion Studies.
 He also served as the Director of the Doctor of Ministry Program from 2000-2007.
 He is the Honorary Associate at Immanuel Church-on-the-Hill, Alexandria, Virginia.

 Before joining the faculty, Hawkins served four Episcopal congregations: as lay pastoral assistant at St Philip’s, Durham, NC (1976-1979); as Associate at Trinity, Asheville, NC (1979-1981); as Rector at Ascension, Hickory, NC (1981-1995) and as Rector at Redeemer, Baltimore, MD (1995-2000).
 He was an adjunct religion professor at Lenoir-Rhyne College (ELCA) in Hickory, North Carolina from 1982 to 1995.

 Hawkins was ordained a deacon on June 30, 1979, and a priest on May 3, 1980, by the Rt.
 Rev. William G. Weinhauer in the Diocese of Western North Carolina.
 He has a B.A. in history from Furman University in Greenville, South Carolina and earned the M.Div. from Duke Divinity School in 1974 with one year as a special student at the University of Edinburgh in Scotland.
 In 1981, he completed the requirements for a Ph.D. in Graduate Studies in Religion at Duke University.
 His dissertation was “The Colonial Commissary in Church and State: Alexander Garden and the Historical Roots of the Vestry in the American Church.”